-Supreme Court will hear another clash pitting religious rights against laws protecting LGBTQ persons from discrimination
+Supreme Court will hear another clash pitting religious rights against laws protecting LGBTQ people from discrimination

 But Colorado’s Anti-Discrimination Act (CADA) doesn’t allow businesses to withhold their services from LGBTQ customers.

 A lower court ruled for the state, and a panel of the U.S. Court of Appeals for the 10th Circuit agreed in a 2-to-1 vote.
-The panel agreed Colorado was restricting Smith’s speech, but said it could be justified.
+The panel agreed Colorado was restricting Smith’s speech but said it could be justified.

 “Colorado has a compelling interest in protecting both the dignity interests of members of marginalized groups and their material interests in accessing the commercial marketplace,” Judge Mary Beck Briscoe wrote.

-Dissenting Judge Tim Tymkovich cited George Orwell, and said the decision imposes government-approved messages on individuals, subverting “our core understandings of the First Amendment.”
+Dissenting Judge Tim Tymkovich cited George Orwell and said the decision imposes government-approved messages on individuals, subverting “our core understandings of the First Amendment.”

 Colorado had asked the Supreme Court not to take up the case.
-It said Smith was looking for a fight, because she’s never offered her services and turned down a same-sex couple, nor is there evidence Colorado is looking to punish her for her views.
+It said Smith was looking for a fight, because she has never offered her services and turned down a same-sex couple, nor is there evidence that Colorado is looking to punish her for her views.

 “Prohibiting companies from displaying what would amount to ‘Straight Couples Only’ messages is permissible because it restricts speech that proposes illegal activity and is therefore unprotected by the First Amendment,” Colorado Attorney General Phillip J. Weiser said in a filing to the Supreme Court.